queens-autodrive-outdated/2023_Lane_Detection/README.md

 ## Pretrained model

-The pretrained models (TuSimple and CULane) must be downloaded from [Ultra-Fast-Lane-Detection](https://github.com/cfzd/Ultra-Fast-Lane-Detection) and placed in the models folder for the code to run.
+The pretrained models (CULane) must be downloaded from [Ultra-Fast-Lane-Detection](https://github.com/cfzd/Ultra-Fast-Lane-Detection) and placed in the model/LaneDetection folder for the code to run.
+[DOWNLOAD THIS FILE](https://drive.google.com/file/d/1zXBRTw50WOzvUp6XKsi8Zrk3MUC3uFuq/view)

-In the code for detection, you can change the model between the pretrained models using the CULane and TuSimple datasets.
-Currently using the r18 verions.
-We will need to figure out how to implement newer/different models, likely to be based on [Ultra-Fast-Lane-Detection-V2](https://github.com/cfzd/Ultra-Fast-Lane-Detection-v2) or [CLRNet](https://github.com/Turoad/CLRNet) to improve results

 # Current Input and Output